 Our Understanding of the Complex Nature Juvenile Issues

-Through experience I have learned that what may seem at first glance to be a dangerous criminal is often a damaged child acting as the direct consequences of the unfortunate circumstances that he or she found him/herself in.
-We are able to understand and balance the needs of that child as well as help prevent future criminal behavior, and assure the courts that criminal behavior will not occur again.
-Juvenile cases, if taken to trial in the juvenile system are decided by a Judge, instead of a jury in the state of Florida.
-I also understand the complex issues that involve a parent/child relationship and that interplay within the court.
-We have been hired on many cases where the mother or father was the victim in the case but hired us to help the child with their legal issues.
-We have a variety of counselors, anger management facilities, and drug dependency facilities that especially help the juveniles deal with the situation.
-I am very proud of the record I have achieved with my juvenile clients over the years.
+Through our experience, what many may see as a dangerous criminal is often a damaged child acting as the direct consequences of the unfortunate circumstances that he/she found him/herself in.
+We can understand and balance the needs of that child, as well as help prevent future criminal behavior, while assuring the court that the criminal behavior will not occur again.
+Juvenile cases, if taken to trial in the juvenile system, are decided by a Judge, instead of a jury in the State of Florida.
+Our office understands the complex issues that involve a parent/child relationship and that interplay within the court.
+Our office has experience and relationships with a variety of counselors, anger management facilities, and drug dependency facilities that specialize in assisting juveniles.

-I also understand the constant changes in the law regarding the confidentiality or lack thereof in juvenile cases.
-People need to understand that juvenile cases are no longer completely private and are subject to public view as well as subject to enhancement to adult charges prosecuted in adult court.
-Adult offenders frequently are surprised to hear that their juvenile record can be used against them in the adult court system if the offense occurred within a certain time frame.
-A criminal lawyer needs to be cognizant that a juvenile prior record can affect a child into adulthood.
-We also need to be cautious in handling a case in such a manner that it can be sealed or expunged so that it will not affect that juvenile in the future.
-Please call us at (727) 344-5511 in Pinellas County or (813) 221-4400 in Hillsborough County for a free consultation, our phones are answered 24 hours a day.
+Our office understands the constant changes in the law regarding confidentiality in juvenile cases.
+The law has changed so that juvenile cases are no longer completely private and are subject to public view, as well as enhancement to adult charges prosecuted in adult court.
+Adult offenders are often surprised to hear that their juvenile record can be used against them in the adult court system if the offense occurred within a certain time frame.
+A criminal lawyer needs to be aware that a juvenile prior record can affect a child into adulthood.
+Our office is cautious in handling a case in such a manner that it can be sealed or expunged so that it will not affect that juvenile in the future.